gprasad125/quants/README.md

 # Repository for QUANTS
 🧠 QUANTS is the Q&A (for) Notion (to) Train Students.

-Powered by [Langchain](https://github.com/hwchase17/langchain), this project allows you to query the AI Camp Notion with natural language prompts.
+Powered by [Langchain](https://github.com/hwchase17/langchain), this project allows you to query the AI Camp Expert Course with natural language prompts.

 This project is based off of [notion-qa](https://github.com/hwchase17/notion-qa) by Harrison Chase.